mochi/mochikit/doc/rst/MochiKit/Signal.rst

     Properties for ``'onmousewheel'``:

-        -   ``mouse().wheel`` returns a number for the scroll wheel offset.
-The number will normally be +3 when scrolling down, and -3 when scrolling up.
+        -   ``mouse().wheel`` is a :mochiref:`MochiKit.Style.Coordinates`
+            object containing the scroll wheel offset.
+The number will be positive when scrolling down (or to the right) and negative when scrolling up (or to the left).
+Note that only Safari 3 currently supports horizontal scrolling.
+In other browsers, the ``'y'`` component will contain the scroll offset for both directions.

     Known browser bugs: